BloomBooks/BloomDesktop/src/BloomBrowserUI/templates/template books/Template Starter/ReadMe-en.md

 ![pageThumbnailFiles](pageThumbnailFiles.png)

  If you later make a change to the page, the thumbnail will be out of date.
 To fix that, just open that folder and delete that thumbnail.
+If you change the label, you may have an extra, unused thumbnail in that folder with the old name.
+Just delete it.

 Notes: